Get ready for Trump to spin the Mueller report

 The bottom line for him, and for GOP voters, is that Mueller didn't file charges against him.

-But without seeing the report, it's hard to know whether the decision not to prosecute amounts to a vindication for Trump, said former federal prosecutor Joyce White Vance.
+But without seeing the report, it's hard to know at this time whether the decision not to prosecute amounts to a vindication for Trump, said former federal prosecutor Joyce White Vance.

-"If Mueller declined to prosecute because there was insufficient evidence, that’s hardly exoneration," she said in a text message.
-"And if he didn’t indict Trump only because of the [Justice Department] policy against indicting a sitting president, that’s as far from a clean bill of health as you can get."
+"If Mueller declined to prosecute because there was insufficient evidence, that's hardly exoneration," she said.
+"And if he didn't indict Trump only because of the (Justice Department) policy against indicting a sitting president, that's as far from a clean bill of health as you can get."

 The only way to get answers, she said, is if Attorney General William Barr turns everything over.
-Even then, she added, "Trump would do well to remember the 'collusion' is not the only crime in the federal code and that there are ongoing investigations, including of his inauguration, his businesses and his foundation, in multiple jurisdictions — he is still 'Individual 1' in a [Southern District of New York] indictment."
+Even then, she added, "Trump would do well to remember the 'collusion' is not the only crime in the federal code and that there are ongoing investigations, including of his inauguration, his businesses and his foundation, in multiple jurisdictions — he is still 'Individual 1' in a (U.S. Attorney's Office for the Southern District of New York) indictment."

 Democrats are just beginning a sprawling set of probes on Capitol Hill, and they are certain to use whatever kernels they can find in the Mueller report and whatever dirt they turn up with subpoenas and oversight hearings to try to convince the electorate that Trump is unfit for a second term.

 They may even try to impeach him in the House.
-But the bar for removing him from office — already high because it would take 20 Republican senators to flip on him — will be much higher absent an independent investigator finding criminal wrongdoing on his part.
+But the bar for removing the president from office — already high because it would take 20 Republican senators to flip on Trump — will be much higher absent an independent investigator finding criminal wrongdoing on his part.

-Though Democrats, including several presidential candidates, were quick to demand the report's release, there was support for that position on the Republican side of the aisle in Congress, too.
+Though Democrats, including the 2020 presidential candidates, were quick to demand the report's release, there was support for that position on the Republican side of the aisle in Congress, too.

 "Attorney General Barr should release the report to the public as soon as possible, while accommodating national security considerations," Sen. Susan Collins, R-Maine, said in a statement released Friday night.